azdim/azdim.github.io/content/blog/git.md

 ```

-* It is not a must for the directory to be called `.ci`.
-Since `args: ['-c','.ci/.mdlrc']` specifies a path the directory can be called anything but recommend `.ci`.
-The directory has two files.
+* It is not mandatory for the directory to be called `.ci`.
+Since `args: ['-c','.ci/.mdlrc']` specifies a path, the directory can be called anything but I recommend `.ci`.
+The directory has two files:

-1.

-* The `.mdlrc` file with the following content.
+1. The `.mdlrc` file with the following content.
 More documentation on this file is available [here](https://github.com/markdownlint/markdownlint/blob/master/docs/configuration.md#creating-your-own-mdlrc-files).

 * This file simply points to another file with the style definitions.